s99048100-code/aoc2025-day11-rtl/README.md

 The design uses fixed-size RAM arrays and explicit limits.
 If any limit is exceeded, `overflow` asserts.

-- MAXV: maximum number of nodes
+- `MAXV`: maximum number of nodes
-- MAXE: maximum number of edges
+- `MAXE`: maximum number of edges
-- MAXB: maximum number of input bytes
+- `MAXB`: maximum number of input bytes

 (Refer to `src/day11_top.v` for the actual parameter/localparam values.)